 You’ll leave the workshop with handy resources, like an integration table that lays out how the activities in certain EiE lessons map to Common Core Math Clusters, Practices, and Standards.
 Our integration tables also include more extension lessons to enhance math learning.
 Here's one example: When students build bridges of their own design, they record the number of items used to build their bridge (for example, 12 index cards, 4 soda straws).
 Challenge them to improve their designs while using fewer materials than the first design.
 You'll also learn how to confidently navigate the hundreds of free resources on our website, including extension lessons to help you integrate math and ELA.

-Our next Linking the E and M and STEM workshop is August 10-11, 2017.
+Our next Linking the E and M and STEM workshop takes place on November 2-3, 2017.
 Registration is open now—reserve your spot today!